o7-machinehum/realm.one/features/F001/README.md

-# AI/Monsters
+# Monsters
 Server should instantiate NPC monsters into the game.
-These monsters are controlled through a serverside system called MonsterAiSystem.
 The engine should treat players and monsters exactly the same, this will reduce additional required code.

-Branch Name: AI_real

 ## Components Required
 ( Monster Entity )